Injured in a Maritime Accident in California? Talk to an Experienced Attorney

 The same generally holds true for other types of maritime accidents that occur while conducting limited oil and gas drilling operations along the California coast on an offshore rig, crew boat, jack-up rig or supply boat.
 In addition, if you were injured or became ill while working at a port, shipyard, dock or terminal, although you may not have a claim under the Jones Act, there are different maritime laws that protect you as well.

 The Willis Law Firm provides experienced legal representation for individuals injured in maritime accidents in California and throughout the country.
-Maritime accident lawyer David Willis is licensed in Texas and New York, and he has more than 30 years of experience representing clients in Jones Act and other maritime injury claims nationwide.
+Maritime accident lawyer David Willis fhas more than 40 years of experience representing clients in Jones Act and other maritime injury claims nationwide.
 To schedule your free case review with the Willis Law Firm, call 1-800-GOT HURT or contact us online now.